 And I'm going to tell you something else.

-I don't know if I should say this.
+This is the Chuck Barkley that, I better not, I don't know if I should say this.

-I don't want to, I don't want to take him off course.
+I don't want to take him off course.

-This is the Chuck Barkley that asked me to speak.
+This is the Chuck Barkley that asked me to speak at his fundraiser, at his charitable fundraiser in Orlando way back in the night.

-I mean, I mean remember Chuck going through those periods of time where he was being looked at as a role model and he didn't want to be a role model because he didn't think athletes held enough stature.
+I mean, remember Chuck going through those periods of time where he was being looked at as a role model and he didn't want to be a role model because he didn't think athletes held enough stature.

 Remember all that?